 By Linda McFarlin

-Over a bridge and then--a glimpse of a tiny fishing village that time forgot.
+Crossing over a bridge, I got my first glimpse of a tiny fishing village that time forgot.
 Empty shoreline.
 Gulls and terns.
 Solitude and sand.

 Meandering river meets the ocean.
 Birds swoop to catch their dinner.
 A surfer's paradise.